ilpincy/argos3/src/plugins/robots/drone/README.md

 The type of `tag.position` is a `vector3` and its units are in meters.
 The type of `tag.orientation` is a `quaternion`.
 The type of the tag corners is `vector2` and the units are in pixels.

 ### `drone_flight_system`
-This sensor represents in the input from a Pixhawk device.
+This sensor represents the input from a Pixhawk device.
 The sensor can be added to the `sensors` section of a controller as follows:
 ```xml
 <lua_controller id="my_controller">
   <actuators />